JaredTherriault/ComfyUI-JNodes/README.md

 * **Context Selector**: Allows you to select different contexts to show different images, videos and models.
 See [Contexts](https://github.com/JaredTherriault/ComfyUI-JNodes?tab=readme-ov-file#imagedrawer-contexts).
 * **Sort Type**: Different contexts have different ways of being sorted, such as Date (file age), file size, filename, etc. Not all contexts support all sort types, so they will change between shifting of contexts.
 Of note is the Shuffle type.
 Shuffle will semi-randomly sort items in the list and enables a button (🔀) beside the Sort Type dropdown.
 Click it to shuffle again.
 Click and hold to set an automatic shuffle every x milliseconds.
 When in auto mode, click the button again or change the sort type to stop shuffling automatically.

+  ![image](https://github.com/JaredTherriault/ComfyUI-JNodes/assets/8760446/76300611-a2a1-413f-bf08-13f9a186e50f)

 * **Search bar**: A search filter for for items in the list, crawling metadata and filename.
 For generated images you can search for prompts and other parameters.
 For models you can search for civit.ai info.
 For everything else you can search for filename, subdirectory, and other things.
 Items that don't meet the criteria are temporarily hidden.
 You can clear the search (❌), swap between matching ALL search tokens or matching ANY of the search tokens (separated by space), or randomize search tokens (🎲).

-  ![image](https://github.com/JaredTherriault/ComfyUI-JNodes/assets/8760446/76300611-a2a1-413f-bf08-13f9a186e50f)
+* **Context Toolbar**: Here you can find controls specific to the currently selected context.
+See [Contexts](https://github.com/JaredTherriault/ComfyUI-JNodes?tab=readme-ov-file#imagedrawer-contexts) for more information about the controls in each toolbar.

 # ImageDrawer: Contexts
 * **Image Feed**: A stream of your latest stable diffusion generations.
 Supports most image types and some video types like mp4.
 ContextFeed is not A [ContextSubdirectoryExplorer](https://github.com/JaredTherriault/ComfyUI-JNodes?tab=readme-ov-file#imagedrawer-contextsubdirectoryexplorer), but most of the same information applies excepting the subdirectory selector, the Refresh button and the video controls.
 See below.